-3 Burns & Company Limited, because of the change in retail merchandising conditions, are retiring from the retail business in Vanacouver in order to concentrate on their large wholesale and export business.
+Burns & Company Limited because of the change in retail merchandleng conditions, are retiring from the retail business in Vanacouver in order to concentrate on their large wholesals and export outliness.

-- Five stores are at present being operated by Sterling Markels Limited.

-operated by Sterling Markets Limited.
-Thirty-six markets in all will come under the company's control following the change in ownership.
-Operations of the enlarged firm will be confined to Vancouver, North Vancouver, New Westminster, Goquitlam, Port Moody and Langley Projets. and Langley Prairie.

-and Langey Frame.
-The new company will handle all the nationally advertised packing house products.
-Buying in an open market, they will make a feature of prices and value, at the same time retaining the high quality standards established by the Burns Company in the past.
+Fire stores are at present below operated by Sterling Markets limited.
+Thirty-six markets in all will concentrate the company a control follow a the cultarged firm will be confined to vancouver.
+North Vancouver, New Westmanter, Cognitian, Port Mood and Langley Prairie.
+The new company will be not be the company at the same time they are reduced by will make a feature of prices and value, at the same time retaining the high quality standards established by the Burns Company in the past.

+No house well be made in the man-

+the past.

-No change will be made in the managerships of the individual Burns stores, under the new management.
+No change will be made in the man-

-The new Sterling stores will be uni-form in appearance following out a black and white color treatment.

-Sterling Food Markets Limited is a local concern, operated by local men. and purchasing B. C. products wherever possible.
-Directors of the new company are George A. Marili-president of Gillespie, Hart & Co. and Arthur Proctor, C.A., with Blake M. Wilson acting as president and gen-eral manager.
-Offices of the new company are in the Shelley Building.
+No change will be made in the managements of the individual Sundatores, under the new management.
+The new Sterling stores will be uniform in apprairance following use shark and white color treatment.
+Sterling Food Markets Limited is a local concern operated by local manand purchasing H. C. posturation of the process of the concern operated by local manance company are Govern A. Marine Processor.
+C.A.
+A. M. Burke.
+M. Wilcon artists as pro-form and government of the local manager.
+Off its of the company of in the Spring Bullion.